 1275 York Avenue (between 67th and 68th Streets)

 If you don’t get a call by 7:00 pm, please call 212-639-5014.

 If you have any changes in your health or you need to cancel your procedure for any reason, call your radiation oncologist.

-- Take the medications that your nurse or doctor told you to take the night before your procedure.
+- Take the medications your healthcare provider told you to take the night before your procedure.
 Take them with a small sip of water.

 - Shower using soap and water the night before or the morning of your procedure.

-If your doctor or NP instructed you to take certain medications the morning of your procedure, take only those medications with a sip of water.
+If your healthcare provider told you to take certain medications the morning of your procedure, take only those medications with a sip of water.
 Depending on what medications you take, this may be all, some, or none of your usual morning medications.

 - Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne.